 All bay horses have at least one E allele gene.

-Horses have three base coat colors, chestnut, bay, and black.
-These colors are controlled by the E gene and the A gene.
+Horses have three base coat colors: chestnut, bay, and black.
+The E gene and the A gene control these colors.
 Black pigments are expressed genetically by “E.” Bay horses have at least one E allele gene, which can be either E/E or E/e.

-In horses, the bay gene is dominant over black, and its expressed by either E/Aa or E/AA.
+In horses, the bay gene is dominant over black, and it is expressed by either E/Aa or E/AA.
 All bay horses have a minimum of one gene that causes the production of black pigments.
 Another gene that plays a significant role in bay horses is the agouti.

 The agouti gene directs black pigments in bay horses.